 Abstract

-Hierarchical geographical divisions play a crucial role in shaping researchers’ mobility patterns, which in turn affect numerous aspects of the scientific community including career development, knowledge exchange, collaborations, and policy formation.
-Despite the recognized impact of these factors, the relationship between hierarchical regional scales and scientists’ mobility patterns remains insufficiently explored.
-This study investigates the nuanced influence of geographical scales on scientists’ mobility across cities, countries, and continents by analyzing the career trajectories of 2.03 million scientists from 1960 to 2021.
-We built a model that incorporates hierarchical regions with administrative levels and examined the mobility tendencies and region attractiveness.
-Our findings highlight the critical roles of “attractiveness”—which encompasses institutional prestige—and “transition propensity” based on the “level distance”—which integrates cultural, linguistic, and economic factors—as pivotal determinants in scientists’ relocation decisions.
-Moreover, we identified a correlation between transition propensity and geographical proximity, indicating that shorter geographical distances within the same city or continent encourage mobility, whereas longer intercontinental distances do not necessarily deter movements.
+Hierarchical geographical scales play a crucial role in shaping researchers’ mobility patterns, which in turn, influence various dimensions of the scientific community, including career development, knowledge exchange, collaboration networks, and policy formation.
+Despite growing acknowledgment of their significance, the relationship between hierarchical regional scales and scientists’ mobility remains insufficiently explored.
+In this study, we examine how different geographical scales—cities, countries, and continents—affect scientists’ mobility by analyzing the career trajectories of 3.03 million researchers over the period 1960 to 2024.
+We built a model that incorporates administrative-level hierarchical regions and examined the coefficients representing region attractiveness and mobility tendencies.
+Our findings reveal the crucial role of "attractiveness," encompassing elements such as regional prestige, living condition, education level and transportation convenience.
+Behind that, we observe a consistent trend among scientists to increasingly avoid developed regions such as North America and Europe as destinations for mobility.
+In contrast, Asia is becoming an increasingly attractive choice for scientists during this period.
+Another key determinant, "transition probability," is based on "level distance" and integrates cultural, linguistic, and economic factors varying across countries.
+These coefficients not only shape relocation decisions but also provide quantitative insights into the efficiency of global information exchange.
+Moreover, our analysis reveals that transition probability aligns with geographical considerations: shorter distances within the same country tend to facilitate mobility, while longer distances between cities, countries, or continents tend to discourage it.
 This study sheds light on the complex dynamics of scientists’ mobility and offers insights into how geographical scale and administrative divisions influence career trajectories, enhancing our understanding of the global brain circulation landscape.

 Keywords: Scientists’ Mobility; Hierarchical Scales; Region Attractiveness; Science of Science; Computational Social Science